OlenDavis/angoolar/README.md

 e.g. Sum

 ### 5**_*.tail.js Angoolar Requesters
-All custom requester factories extending BaseRequester e.g. Sum
+All factories that may need access to low-level factories, and may be needed by high level factories; e.g. requester factories extending BaseRequester or animation factories extending BaseAnimation e.g. Sum

 ### 6**_*.tail.js Angoolar High-level Factories